-- Any expenses that occur outside the 9-month academic year from September to May
+- Any expenses that occur outside the academic year

-Financial aid funding is to be utilized to meet direct educational costs for an individual student over the 9-month academic year from September to May.
-Family expenses and support often cannot be considered in determining financial aid eligibility, nor can expenses that occur outside the 9-month academic year or the standard student budget.
+Financial aid funding is to be utilized to meet direct educational costs for an individual student over the academic year.
+Family expenses and support often cannot be considered in determining financial aid eligibility, nor can expenses that occur outside the academic year or the standard student budget.
 While we will do everything possible to help identify options, regulatory and funding limitations may prevent us from offering additional financial aid even in the case of a successful appeal.

 Submitting a Financial Aid Appeal